Classical Dirac particle I: Interaction of a Dirac particle with an electromagnetic field

 If we express the mechanical linear momentum ${\bi p}_m=\gamma(v)m{}{d{\bi q}/dt}$, we finally find the relativistic differential equations for the CC and CM positions of the Dirac particle in the presence of an external electromagnetic field ${\bi E}(t,{\bi r})$ and ${\bi B}(t,{\bi r})$.
 The fields are defined at the CC position ${\bi r}$, in any arbitrary inertial reference frame \cite{RivasDynamics}:

 with the constraint $|{\bi u}|=c$ and $|{\bi v}|<c$.

 Equation (\ref{eq:d2rdt2}) is equation (\ref{eq:CCequ}).
 Taking the second order derivative of ${\bi q}$ in (\ref{CMposicion}) and replacing it by (\ref{eq:d2qdt2}) we recover \cite{RivasDynamics} the fourth-order system of differential equations for the CC position ${\bi r}$, which is where the external fields ${\bi E}(t,{\bi r})$ and ${\bi B}(t,{\bi r})$, are defined.
 The $\gamma(v)$ factor in (\ref{eq:d2qdt2}) prevents that the velocity ${\bi v}$ reaches the speed of light, since the acceleration of the CM goes to zero when $v$ increases.
-An electron accelerated at the Tevatron to an energy of 1 TeV acquires a CM velocity $v/c=0.999\,999\,999\,999\,8694$ (twelve nines!) and therefore at very high energy it behaves as a free particle.
+An electron accelerated at the Tevatron to an energy of 1 TeV acquires a CM velocity $v/c=0.999\,999\,999\,999\,8694$ (twelve nines!) $\gamma(v)=1.58\cdot10^6$, and therefore at high energy it behaves as a free particle.
 Since at any time $v<c$, the factor in (\ref{eq:d2rdt2}) $c^2-{\bi v}\cdot{\bi u}>0$, forbids that the acceleration ${\bi a}$ of the CC vanishes.
 The differential equation (\ref{eq:d2rdt2}) is not singular and thus being the acceleration ${\bi a}$ orthogonal to ${\bi u}$ guarantees that always $u=c$.
 It represents a kind of a relativistic generalization of a central or harmonic motion of point ${\bi r}$ around a fixed point ${\bi q}$.
+In these dynamical equations it is not considered the possible radiation-reaction term due to the emission of radiation of an accelerated charged particle.
+This anlysis is left to a future paper.

 Although this formalism is not written in covariant form in terms of four-vectors, it is nevertheless an invariant formalism in the sense that the expressions of the dynamical equations and of the different observables are written in the same form in each inertial reference frame, where the time variable is the time coordinate in that frame.